 The results in Table E-1 present the results of a Monte Carlo simulation that was performed to determine the range of the ratepayer impacts for each of the scenarios.
 The analysis of the OCE Straw Proposal was added to the project after the Monte Carlo simulations were conducted, so the OCE Straw Proposal was not modeled using Monte Carlo techniques.
-It should be noted that the OCE Straw Proposal did not use the same internal rates of return as the other scenarios.
+Please note that the OCE Straw Proposal did not use the same internal rates of return as the other scenarios.
 The financial criteria used in the OCE Straw

-&lt;sup>1 This is the model referred to as "full tariff model" in earlier report.
+1 This is the model referred to as "full tariff model" in earlier report.
 In that report, the key distinction was between full/partial reliance on tariff revenue for return on project investment, rather than length of tariff commitment.

 Proposal were based on feedback from the stakeholders.
-Thus the ratepayer impacts for the OCE Straw Proposal were added to the bottom of this table for comparison purposes.
+Thus the ratepayer impacts for the OCE Straw Proposal were not included in this table.